bobbycomet/Appify/README.md

 ![Appify Screenshot](https://github.com/bobbycomet/Appify/blob/main/Extensionsview.png)

 **I have a version 1.0.6, but the reason I am not releasing it yet is due to the Wayland and X11 hotfix.
 While it works, it does have a delay because of the logic checks your environment for Wayland and falls back to X11.
 The current version supports Wayland, but not strictly Wayland or strictly X11, which version 1.0.6 does.
-It might be put into the beta builds on my Patreon for anyone who wants it, but for now, version 1.0.5 is the safest option, at least until X11 is replaced.**
+It might be put into the beta builds on my Patreon for anyone who wants it, but for now, version 1.0.5 is the safest option, at least until X11 is replaced.
+Socials are at the bottom of this page.**

 **VERSION 1.0.5 UPDATES: Presets now show in the extensions window, and fixed a minor bug that was not updating the config folder in the .pwa_manager folder.
 If you have issues with the config file not updating, you must delete the profile and reinstall the PWA you made.**